 This game involves a box of After Eight mints and everyone’s foreheads.

 Each person has to place an After Eight mint on their forehead and then race to be the first to get that mint from their forehead into their mouth purely using facial movements.
 No hands allowed!

-The game can also work with Oreo cookies, but there is a certain comedy element to having a melting chocolate sliding down the face of someone desperately trying to win the game.
+The game can also work with Oreo cookies, but there is a certain comedy element to having a melting chocolate sliding down the face of someone desperately trying to win this hilarious game.

 Related: 28 Fun party games for teens

 How about gathering together a few board games for the slumber party guests to enjoy?